jlee335/cs470_Team7_VideoEnhancer/README.md

 Requirements
 ------------
 This code is specialized on Google Colab environment.
 To re-create our results, please clone this repository to Google Drive.
+Please check that the folder "cs470_Team7_VideoEnhancer" is in './gdrive/' repository.

 Folder Structure
 ------------